Wisc-HCI/ros_pop_button/README.md

 Forked version of [brokeh/pophttp](https://github.com/brokeh/pophttp) with added support for ROS.
-This is to be used in conjunction to a Logi Pop smart-button, though could technically be used by any device that supports LIFX.
+This is to be used in conjunction to a Logi Pop smart-button, though could potentially be used by any device that supports LIFX.

 This solution was motivated to get around the IFTTT time delay which prevented any soft-real-time control of a robot using this button.